 Feeding Time With The Tiger — Digital Diary:

-I wanted a place to keep all of my alterhumanity notes (and some vaguely related personal entries) together and in chronological order, so here it is!
-Using this to keep track of noemata, interesting shifts, gripes with the community, and new or important revelations in regards to my kintypes and similar.
+I wanted a place to keep all of my alterhumanity notes (and some vaguely related personal entries) together and in chronological order.
+I'll be using this to keep track of noemata, interesting shifts, gripes with the community, and new or important revelations in regards to my kintypes and similar.

 This page was created on 07/12/2022, older entries are from my notes app or old social media posts.